Total Recall (2012 film): Plot

 Upon arriving at the UFB, Quaid is pursued by Lori and her team, but is rescued by Melina, the woman from his dreams.
-Recuperating at the apartment, Quaid finds another hidden recording, revealing his true identity as rogue UFB agent Carl Hauser, who was working for UFB Chancellor Cohaagen to infiltrate the Resistance before Hauser defected.
+Recuperating at the apartment, Quaid finds another hidden recording, revealing his true identity as rogue UFB agent Carl Hauser, who was working for Cohaagen to infiltrate the Resistance before Hauser defected.
 He had discovered a kill code that can disable an army of robots that Cohaagen intends to use to destroy the Colony and give the UFB more living space, but was captured by UFB agents and implanted with false memories to manipulate him.
 Nonetheless, Matthias, the Resistance leader, should be able to retrieve the memory of the kill code.
 Subsequently, Melina reveals she was Hauser's lover before he was captured, comparing their matching scars from when they were shot while holding hands in Quaid's "dream".
 They are soon surrounded by the police and Harry, who claims that Quaid is still in a Rekall-induced dream and killing Melina is the only way out.
 A confused Quaid is initially uncertain until he sees a tear on Melina's cheek and shoots Harry.
 Lori pursues the pair, but they manage to escape.

 Melina takes Quaid to see Matthias, who searches his memories until Lori and Cohaagen storm the Resistance base.
 Cohaagen reveals he came up with the idea of the kill code to trick Quaid into leading him to Matthias before killing Matthias, taking Melina prisoner, and ordering a team to restore Quaid's memory to the "old Hauser" before he was corrupted.
 However, Hammond reveals himself and frees Quaid, dying in the process.

 Cohaagen loads the Fall with his robot army as Quaid sneaks on board, setting timed explosives throughout the vessel while searching for Melina.
 After reaching the Colony and freeing her, they fight Cohaagen and his soldiers until Quaid's explosives detonate.
 Quaid and Melina jump off before the vessel plummets back into the tunnel and explodes underground, killing Cohaagen and destroying his army along with the Fall itself.

 Quaid wakes up in an ambulance with Melina, who he soon realizes is a holographically disguised Lori.
 Quaid eventually kills her before reuniting with the real Melina as news channels declare the Colony's independence from the UFB.